 On December 13, 2016, the Island County Board of Commissioners unanimously adopted the 2016 Freeland Subarea Plan update (C-139-16).

-Development Regulations are being drafted for properties within the Freeland Non-Municipal Urban Growth Area (NMUGA).
-Only those properties that are within the NMUGA, as revised in 2016, will be subject to the new regulations.
+Development Regulations were adopted in 2019 for properties within the Freeland Non-Municipal Urban Growth Area (NMUGA).
+Only those properties that are within the NMUGA boundary, as revised in 2016, will be subject to the new regulations.